Nsustain/.github/profile/README.md

 most closely with the environment, so solving any problems they have is likely one of the best ways to make a positive impact on environmental sustainability.
-People who have office jobs often do not have close contact with environmental issues or sustainability problems.
+People with office jobs aren't able to see and encounter issues related to environmental sustainability most of the times, compared to farmers or scientists.
 By working with these individuals, who have a deep understanding of the challenges facing the environment, Nsustain hopes to develop innovative solutions